GulajavaMinistudio/Mayukai-Theme/README.md

 ![Semantic Setting](https://raw.githubusercontent.com/GulajavaMinistudio/Mayukai-Theme/semantic/bugs_semantic1.png)

+## Mayukai Theme for Semantic Highlighting VS Code

+If you still want use Semantic Highlighting in VS Code 1.43.x and up.
+You can use Mayukai Theme that specially designed for Semantic Highlighting.
+Just select **Mayukai Mirage Semantic** Theme in Color Theme Setting in your VS Code.

 ## Miscellaneous

 Mayukai theme also available in [Hyper Terminal](https://hyper.is/) .
 You can download and install Mayukai Hyper Terminal Theme in [this link](https://github.com/cevr/hyper-mayukai).